7ep/r3z/README.md

 *If we understand that our software is a reflection of our culture, should we not focus on improving that first?*

 #### Summary of relevant Gradle commands
-* `gradlew alltests` - run all the tests in this code
+* `gradlew alltests` - run all the tests in this code, including UI and perf
 * `gradlew fasttest` - run all the fast tests (unit, integration, API)
 * `gradlew uitest` - run only the ui tests
 * `gradlew jar` - build the jar, in build/libs/
 * `gradlew run` - run the application.
 Stop with ctrl+c

-> “A complex system that works is
+> A complex system that works is
 > invariably found to have evolved
 > from a simple system that
 > worked.
 The inverse proposition